First Aid

 First Aid Training

-Hong Kong St. John AmbulanceHong Kong Red CrossOccupational Safety & Health CouncilThe Auxiliary Medical Service
+Hong Kong St. John AmbulanceHong Kong Red CrossOccupational Safety & Health CouncilThe Auxiliary Medical Service"Press to shock – Save a life" CPR & AED Course

 The Auxiliary Medical Service (AMS) provides first aid coverage for non-profit making organisations on request.
 To allow sufficient time for application processing, applicants should forward their applications to AMS Headquarters at least 14 working days in advance.